Tuesday, October 26, 2021

 Hardware Features:

-• Large (63x63mm NaI(Tl) crystal) Scintillating detector - this is the detector I previously built, but almost any NaI(Tl) / CsI (Tl) / CsI (Na) scintillating detector can be used or even Bicron BC408/BC412 Plastic scintillators.
-Requirements are a voltage divider impedance of 50M-120M, common signal / PMT HV bias line and voltage up 1000V - Ludlum 44-2 probe for example is one possible "off-the-shelf" solution.
+• Large (63x63mm NaI(Tl) crystal) Scintillating detector - there is a post on my blog about building this type of detector, but almost any NaI(Tl) / CsI (Tl) / CsI (Na) scintillating detector can be used or even Bicron BC408/BC412 Plastic scintillators are compatible.
+Detector requirements are: a voltage divider impedance of 50M-120M, common signal / PMT HV bias line and voltage up 1200V - Ludlum 44-2 probe for example is one possible "off-the-shelf" solution.
+Recommended background radiation rate for the detector should be at least 50 CPS.

 It was time to put my newly built large NaI(Tl) scintillator to work.